xpack/arm-linux-files/HOW-TO-BUILD.md

 For those who want to create this image themselves, below are the steps used.
 To get a more recent kernel, select the HWE folder.
+The image size is 32GB, but can be easily changed to any value.

 ```console
 $ cd $HOME/Work/qemu-arm